Jane-27/COMP2113_project/README.md

 ## Features to implement

-1. Generation of random game sets or events
+1. Generation of random game sets or events the eanndomnness of the game will be implemennted through
 2. Data structures for storing game status

 3. Dynamic memory management